Mishkanian/World-Weather-Analysis/README.md

 ```

 ## Gatering City and Weather Data
 To start this project, it was necessary to create a data file containing city information, including weather and location data.
 I began by generating a random set of 2,000 latitude and longitude combinations using the NumPy .random.uniform() method.
+These coordinates are then used with [citipy](https://github.com/wingchen/citipy) get the nearest city.
+If an insufficient number of cities are generated, rerun the code or expand the size of the random search.
+I then performed an API call using OpenWeatherMap (Current Weather Data) and parse the JSON for the needed data.
+After looping through all of the cities, the data is added to a DataFrame and it is then exported into a .csv file.

 ## Generating a Worldwide Travel Map
-Using the CSV data file generated in the previous section,
+Using the .csv file generated in the previous section,

 ## Creating a Travel Itinerary